juned3012/Crop-Leaf-Disease-Identification-and-Classification/README.md

 # Crop Leaf Disease Identification and Classification

-Certainly!
-Here's an extended description for your README file, including the prediction on unseen data file:

----

-# Crop Leaf Disease Identification and Classification

 This repository contains a project focused on crop leaf disease identification and classification using deep learning models.
 The goal is to accurately classify diseases in crop leaves based on images.